The Kozak Family

 Adeline was finally able to receive the procedure, and the family returned home for the first time since she was born.

 However, Adeline’s heart syndrome persisted.
-Additional procedures resulted in three hospital stays – a total of 51 days.
+Additional procedures resulted in numerous hospital stays.
 While each visit presented new challenges, Ronald McDonald House remained constant.
 Lara and Rob were welcomed back into their favorite room, this time with Adeline’s new sister.

 “It was hard to juggle.
 My husband and I would take turns going back and forth to the hospital and the House.
 We would switch off.
 Either of us was with Adeline or with Alyssa,” said Lara.